01 of 08

 - Beggars: Baja Mexico's tourism department says giving beggars money won't help the problem.
 They suggest that you contribute to a charity that helps needy people instead.

-- Say no: Tijuana shopkeepers want your attention, and they all have a way of getting it.
+- Say No: Tijuana shopkeepers want your attention, and they all have a way of getting it.
 Some resort to stereotypes (serape and sombrero), others to politeness ("just let me show you something") and yet others to humor: "Give me a chance to rip you off."
 A firm "no" works with all but the most persistent.

 - When you've gotta "go": Some Tijuana shops have restrooms and so do some shopping complexes.
 There may be a small charge to use them.

 Food and drink.
 It's still true that you need to be careful about eating and drinking in Tijuana.
-Stick to bottled water and drinks, avoid drinks with ice, skip the street snacks and eat only well-cooked food, just to be safe.
+Stick to bottled water and beverages, avoid drinks with ice, skip the street snacks and eat only well-cooked food, just to be safe.

 - Bring documentation